cloud-gov/manage-rds/README.md

 There are three options for installation:

-1. Use the [homebrew](https://brew.sh/) package manager for latest release, this can be used on mac,linux, and windows (not tested)
+1. Use the [homebrew](https://brew.sh/) package manager for latest release, this can be used on mac, linux, and possibly windows (not tested)

 ```bash
 brew install cloud-gov/cloudgov/cg-manage-rds